ucan-wg/awake/README.md

 1. Both parties subscribe to a well-known channel
 2. Requestor broadcasts intent
     * a.
 Temporary DID
     * b.
-Responder authorization criterea
+Responder authorization criteria
 3. Responder establishes point-to-point session
     * a.
 Responder securely proves that they have sufficient rights
     * b.
 Responder transmits a session key via asymmetric key exchange